MohammedYehia/react-useEffect/README.md

   await api.request();
 })
 ```
-to solve this either you use a promise or create async function inside hte useEffect
+to solve this either you use a promise or create async function inside the useEffect

 ```js